JackAdams/constellation-distro/README.md

 ###### Disadvantages of using a distro like this

 - you **can't remove individual packages**, which is effectively like adding and removing constellation tabs from the command line (although you _can_ hide their tabs using the "Config ..." tab)
-- we don't really want a whole lot of distros like this **cluttering Atmosphere**, but I thought there should be one simple, curated package, that gives you most of the useful Constellation functionality
+- we don't really want a whole lot of distros like this **cluttering Atmosphere**, but I thought there should be one curated package that gives you most of the useful Constellation functionality out of the box
 - `meteor update` isn't going to get you the **latest individual package versions** unless this distro is up to date

 ### Alternative approach